alexbridge/tools/make/README.md

 ### Useful make recipes

-Different make recipes for day to day development
+Different make recipes for day to day development: git, docker, shell

 #### Usage in project

 - Clone
-- copy Makefile to your project
+- copy Makefile to your project directory
-- use

 #### Usage for user globally